 You can choose to allow candidates to code in one or more languages.

-Next, click on "Edit Code and Test cases" to open the code editor.
+Once you've selected the languages, click on "Edit Code and Test cases" to open the code editor.

 We suggest you start by coding the actual solution to your question.
 You'll be able to save it for reference.
 Then you can test your solution by adding test cases.
 Finally, you can then remove or create bugs in parts of the solution so that candidates will need to solve those portions.